Family

 This is the most common path for foreign residents already in Korea.
 Both parties go to a district office in Korea, submit the marriage report (혼인신고) with supporting documents, and the marriage is entered into the Korean family registry.
 After registration, the foreign spouse becomes eligible to apply for the F-6-1 spousal visa.

-What you need on the foreign spouse side: your Certificate of No Impediment (혼인성립요건구비증명서) from your home country, an apostille or consular legalization on that document, a certified Korean translation, and your passport or Alien Registration Card (외국인등록증).
+What you need on the foreign spouse side: your Certificate of No Impediment (혼인성립요건구비증명서) or equivalent legal-capacity proof from your home country, an apostille or consular legalization on that document, a certified Korean translation, and your passport or Alien Registration Card (외국인등록증).

 What you need on the Korean spouse side: their family relationship certificate (가족관계증명서), their national ID, and the completed marriage report form (혼인신고서, form 별지 제10호).